EDavies2020/MS2-CDavies/README.md

 * Inform users of her background and philosophy behind her therapies
 * Give details of therapies she offers including timings and prices
 * Show users where she is based
-* Inform users of her colaberation with Michael Davies and give a brief introduction to their business 'Springboard'
+* Inform users of her collaboration with Michael Davies and give a brief introduction to their business 'Springboard'

 ## Key Considerations
 ----------------------